 This entry identifies the password used to connect to the server specified by the ServerPath= entry.
 This entry should be used to specify the password for the file share if the form of the ServerPath= entry is specified using the universal naming conventions (UNC) and the server, share, or the path name contains spaces-if this entry is present, the value for the ServerPath= entry will be interpreted literally and any spaces present in the value for the entry will be used when dynamically connecting to the workgroup post office.
-If the ServerPassword= entry is used, do not specify a password for the ServerPath= entry (the password will be misinterpreted and the resulting path to the workgroup post office will be invalid).
-The ServerPassword= entry is written by the Mail program when connecting for the first time to the workgroup post office and is stored in the MSMAIL.INI file in encrypted format-do not change this entry.
+If the ServerPath= entry is used, do not specify a password for the ServerPath= entry is written by the Mail program when connecting for the first time to the workgroup post office and is stored in the MSMAIL.INI file in encrypted format-do not change this entry.

-ServerPath= pathname ServerPath= \\server\share\path password ServerPath= server/share: path
+ServerPath= pathname ServerPath= \\server\share\path password ServerPath= server/share:path